Venezuela's Guaido asks EU to keep pressure on Maduro

 Maduro, sworn in on Jan.
 10 for a second term after disputed elections last year, accuses Guaido of staging a U.S.-directed coup against him.
 Maduro is backed by a number of countries, including Russia.

-Hunt criticized Britain’s opposition Labour leader Jeremy Corbyn for siding with Maduro.
+Hunt criticised Britain’s opposition Labour leader Jeremy Corbyn for siding with Maduro.

 “Simply because they share Maduro’s anti-Western worldview is not a reason to turn a blind eye to someone who has driven his people into poverty where 70 percent of children in some areas are facing malnutrition.”